Minor Religious Studies

 - Religion 170 (or 171): Introduction to Religion

 - This course is required of all minors and majors and is a foundational/”gateway” course to be taken as early as possible in the course of study.
 This course is essential to developing critical perspectives in the study of religion and cannot be substituted, so please plan accordingly.

-- Five other religion courses beyond the 100 level
+- Five other religion courses

 - Of these 5 courses, at least 3 must be at the 300 or 400 level.

 Students may substitute as many as 2 courses on religion from outside the department.
 These must be taken from the list of approved courses below, or with approval from the departmental Director of Undergraduate Studies, Professor Sarah Taylor [email@example.com], Crowe Hall 4-141, 1860 Campus Drive.

 - Hist 374: Historical Background of Jewish-Muslim Relations

 - Soc 314: Sociology of Religion and Ideology

 To propose another course for substitution approval, please submit a course description and syllabus, accompanied by a written request, to Professor Sarah Taylor at her departmental box [Religious Studies office, 5th Floor, Crowe Hall].